(Image Source: Improvado.io)

 It has custom data requests that you can use to create a lead generation dashboard.
 Also, it allows you to create custom API queries so you can specify time periods and metrics you want to track.

 Marketo can help you build a custom dashboard that tracks campaign performance and leads.
-It can keep you and your sales team on the same page when it comes to marketing metrics which are the core of your business.
+It can keep you and your sales team on the same page when it comes to marketing metrics that are the core of your business.

 Salesforce lets you build a lead generation dashboard from custom fields and reports.
 This means you’re the only one who knows about the setup of your CRM and the specific metrics you need.